pascalvanderheiden/multi-container-wordpress-azure/README.md

 Choose a custom template and point to the zip-file in the devops folder.
 This repro will be imported into Azure DevOps and Pipelines are created for you.
 The project is split-up into 2 pieces; shared resources & web app resources.
 Enabling you to extend your project with more web apps and re-using the shared resources for cost efficiency.

 Update the variables, and create a service principle (see below) to deploy your resources to Azure.

+Note.
+Use unique names for your Web App and Storage.
+Check the log in DevOps to see if all resources have been created accordingly.

 You can find the documentation on the Azure DevOps Generator here: https://vstsdemodata.visualstudio.com/AzureDevOpsDemoGenerator/_wiki/wikis/AzureDevOpsGenerator.wiki/58/Build-your-own-template

 ## Create a Service Principle for the deployment
 In the Cloud Shell:
-- az ad sp create-for-rbac --name multicontainerwponazure
+- az ad sp create-for-rbac --name <your-service-principle-name>

 Copy output JSON: AppId and password and use this SP in DevOps to deploy your project.